 By default, when we create a Spring Boot project, it will run as a web application with an embedded web container such as Tomcat, Jetty… So in case we want to run the Spring Boot project as a normal Java console, how do we do it?
-In this tutorial, I will guide you how to create Java application console with your Spring Boot project.
+In this tutorial, I will guide you on how to create a Java application console with your Spring Boot project.

-First of all, you also create a normal Spring Boot project using the Spring Tool Suite IDE or the Spring Initializr Web, but note that in the dependencies section, you do not select anything:
+First of all, you also create a normal Spring Boot project using the Spring Tool Suite IDE or the Spring Initializr Web, but note that in the dependencies section, you do not select anything.

 My example is as follows:

-To run this example as a Java console application, add the implementation interface CommandLineRunner to the main class of the Spring Boot application, in my example SpringBootConsoleApplication class:
+To run this example as a Java console application, add an implementation for the CommandLineRunner interface to the main class of the Spring Boot application.

 1 2 3 4 5 6 7 8 9 10 11 12 13 |